Was the Prophet Muhammad ﷺ Unlettered throughout His Life?

 Or did he-the one for whom veils were lifted with the verse “Read!”, and thus who could read the mysteries of the universe-ever read and write in the sense that we understand?

-The Arabic word that is used to describe the Prophet’s illiteracy is “ummi.”
+The Arabic term used to describe the Messenger of God as unlettered is “ummi.”
 This word is derived from “umm,” which means “mother, the middle or navel of everything, where everything or something springs up.”
 Ummi, thus, connects the Prophet to his mother and refers to his purest nature which remained as unsullied as on the day she gave birth to him.
 This word also refers to the Prophet’s connection to his birthplace, Mecca, which is described in the Qur’an as “the mother of towns (Umm al-Qura, 6:92), and to the holy shrine Ka’ba, the mother of houses (Umm al-Buyut).
 The Prophet, peace be upon him, could not read the Torah or Bible or other books.
-God did not teach him to read or write, and this was one of the requirements for his messengership.
+God did not teach him to read or write, and this was one of the requirements for his Messengership.

 Even if he was a human, he was still a prophet; his anger and his pleasure were for God, and he always spoke the truth in every state.
 Yes, none of his words were from whim, and they did not stem from human desires.
 More correctly, he did not speak from himself, but only what was revealed to him (see 53:3).
-The Prophet’s illiteracy should not be understood to mean that he did not know anything.
+While the Prophet being unlettered should not be misconstrued to imply that he lacked knowledge.
 Even before revelation came he was a perfect and exalted spirit.
 He acted according to the remnants of the religion of Abraham, peace be upon him.
 He was known by those around him as a virtuous person.
 If that had not been the case, at a time when people were killing one another in Mecca, would they have turned to him as a judge?
 God created him special.
 Then, He reflected His own knowledge to that mirror, and we witnessed the truths belonging to God in His Messenger.